vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/ssorule.md

 ### SSORule

 SSORule CRD can be used to configure OAuth or SAML specific properties for L7 virtual services that are created by the AKO from Kubernetes Ingress and Openshift Route objects.
-The SSORule CRD can later be extended to support other SSO protocols that are supported by Avi.
 The SSORule CRD specifies an `fqdn` field, which is used to attach the SSORule to a virtual service.
 A given SSORule is applied to a virtual service if the virtual service hosts the fqdn specified in the SSORule CRD object.

 The SSORule CRD can be used to configure either OAuth/OIDC properties or SAML service provider properties, along with the SSO policy.